 Conduct data transfer over Google's network

 Data transfer is the transmission of data between two sites that are outside of Google Cloud.
-Network Connectivity Center lets you use Google's network for data transfer between multiple on-premises sites or other cloud workloads.
-This approach lets you take advantage of the reach and reliability of Google's network whenever you need to move data.
+Network Connectivity Center lets you use the Google network for data transfer between multiple on-premises sites or other cloud workloads.
+This approach lets you take advantage of the reach and reliability of the Google network whenever you need to move data.

 When you create a spoke, you can enable or disable data transfer for that spoke.
 If data transfer is enabled for one or more spokes that are connected to the same hub, then these spokes can all transfer data between one another.